AbhayTripathii/Js-Coder/Notes/All_notes.md

-when system give nodeList you should try like this: temList[0].style.color= 'red'
+when system give nodeList you should try like this:
+temList[0].style.color= 'red'

 ### (3) From forEach

+forEach loops has many parameters like **arr, index , item**

-jyada se jyada nodeList me forEach hi use karna or agar map use karna hai hai to nodeList ko convert karo phle array me then try
+jyada se jyada nodeList me **forEach** hi use karna or agar map use karna hai hai to nodeList ko convert karo phle array me then try
 ```javascript
 temList.forEach(function (l) {